 Embien developed a complete solution for Industrial pollution monitoring which includes the following,

 To acquire multiple parameters from various machines, a custom data acquisition device was developed with RS485 connectivity.
 The device has multiple analog inputs that can be used to interface standard 4-20mA and voltage sensors for monitoring industrial water pollution as well as industrial air pollution.
 The pulse counter inputs can be used to connect flow meters to monitor the level of fluids flow.
 A 16x2 Character LCD and navigation keypad enable easy configuration of the device.
-The device is developed based on LPC11UXX MCU operating at 50MHz frequency with features including 20KB RAM, 128KB flash, high resolution ADC, rich connectivity’s, internal EEPROM, high resolution timers etc. Option for on-site programming is enabled with USB interface for future software upgrades.
+The device is developed based on LPC11UXX MCU operating at 50MHz frequency with features including 20KB RAM, 128KB flash, high-resolution ADC, rich connectivity’s, internal EEPROM, high-resolution timers, etc. Option for on-site programming is enabled with USB interface for future software upgrades.

 All the data’s acquired from the remote data acquisition device are logged in the cloud server.
-Each acquisition device will be assigned with individual device id and the data will be logged corresponding to the device id in order to differentiate each machines values including date/time information.
+Each acquisition device will be assigned with individual device id and the data will be logged corresponding to the device id to differentiate each machines values including date/time information.

 The data that are to be displayed are fetched from the cloud (via Local server application) and to display the texts that exceed the length of the display, scrolling effects are added with configurable transition periods.

 To control the LED display, a custom hardware (LED Controller) was designed based on NXP’s MKL14 MCU powered by ARM Cortex-M0+ core operating at 48MHz frequency.
 It receives the data from the local PC (with server application) and pushes the data to the display.
-The communication between the LED controller and local PC is via RS232 serial interface.
+The communication between the LED controller and local PC is via the RS232 serial interface.
 Manual switch arrangement supports varying the display brightness suitable to the ambient light conditions.
-Likewise many LED displays are placed suitably in the factory floor and each display will have a LED controller connected to it.
-In addition to the parameters display, the LED controller includes buzzer for audible notification of the emergency condition.
+Likewise many LED displays are placed suitably on the factory floor and each display will have a LED controller connected to it.
+In addition to the parameters display, the LED controller includes a buzzer for audible notification of the emergency condition.
 The hardware is enclosed in an enclosure made of ABS plastic such that it can operate even in rugged industrial conditions and polluted environments.